-Consciousness that will be in the future that will arise from mentality and materiality and will change: they are impermanent, impermanent, impermanent.
+Consciousness that will be in the future that will arise from contact and will change: they are impermanent, impermanent, impermanent.
 They are not me, not mine, not myself.

 Internal consciousness that arises from mentality and materiality and are subject to change: they are impermanent, impermanent, impermanent.
 They are not me, not mine, not myself.